iffybooks/draw-with-code/README.md

 ❏ Draw a flower with n petals

-❏ Draw a house

-❏ Draw a happy robot

-❏ Draw a happy worm

 ❏ Write your name in cursive

 ❏ Draw a randomized night sky with shooting stars